firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=h&rss=1).

-The last time downloaded was found to be dated: Thu Jun  4 23:54:05 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 01:00:02 UTC 2015.

 The ipset `php_harvesters` has **298** entries, **298** unique IPs.